nmasur/dotfiles/README.md

 sudo nvim $NIX_SSL_CERT_FILE
 ```

+---

-## Flake Templates
+# Flake Templates

-You can also use the templates as flakes for starting new projects:
+You can also use the [templates](./templates/) as flakes for starting new
+projects:

 ```bash
 nix flake init --template github:nmasur/dotfiles#poetry